amazeeio/cachalot/README.md

 ## a note on NFS sharing

-Cachalot shares your home directory (`/Users/<you>`) over NFS, using a private network interface between your host machine and the Dinghy Docker Host.
+Cachalot shares your home directory (`/Users/<you>`) over NFS, using a private network interface between your host machine and the cachalot Docker Host.
 This sharing is done using a separate NFS daemon, not the system NFS daemon.